QUaServer/QUaServer/README.md

 Note it is necessary to point the `MBEDTLS_PATH` to the path where the `mbedtls` was cloned.
 In the example above it is a relative path which assume both the *QUaServer* repo and the *mbedtls* repo were cloned side-by-side.
 Modify this path as necessary.

 Now run `qmake` again over your project to load the new configuration.
-For examples, to update the examples in this repo run:
+For example, to update the examples in this repo run:

 ```bash
 cd ./examples